Samsung/tizen-docs/docs/application/native/guides/text-input/capi-ui-gesture.md

 <a name="basic_gesture"></a>
 ## Basic Gesture processes

-There are processes you should follow in order to get the recognized gesture.
-Using Gesture, you can:
+To get the recognized gesture, you must follow the following processes:

 1. [Create a handle](#create_destroy) and register a error callback function.
    - Create a Gesture handle, which is used for distinguishing your application from other applications that are also using Gesture.
    - To get notifications about errors, [register callback functions](#set).
 2. [Check the supported gesture type](#info_gesture).
    - Check the gesture type which can be recognized by the gesture service.
 3. [Set an option](#set_option) for gesture recognition.
    - Set an option to select always-on mode or not.
 4. [Start the gesture recognition](#start_stop) and [register a callback function](#callback) for recognition results.
-  - Start recognizing the gesture.
-  - To get the recognition result.
+   - Start recognizing the gesture and to get the recognition result.
 5. Stop the gesture recognition.
    - Stop recognizing the gesture.
 6. Destroy the handle.